IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 For this, you will need to add the following:

-`recipientNumber` = The number you wish to send a text message too
+`recipientNumber` - The number you wish to send a text message too

-`authToken` = Your Twilio Account Auth Token (Found on your dashboard)
+`authToken` - Your Twilio Account Auth Token *(Found on your dashboard)*

-`accountSid` = Your Twilio Account SID (Found on your dashboard)
+`accountSid` - Your Twilio Account SID *(Found on your dashboard)*

-`twilioNumber` = Your number associated with your Twilio Account
+`twilioNumber` - Your number associated with your Twilio Account

 ![action parameters](../workshop-assets/ibm-cloud/action-params.png "Action Parameters")

 ## Step 4 - Create the function code

-Read the code below line by line to understand what is happening.
-If you are not using `Go`, I would still recommend reading this code to understand what is going on behind the scenes in the other language packages.
-Feel free to switch this up and use [Python](../workshop-function-code/python-twilio.py) or [Node.JS](../workshop-function-code/node-twilio.js) instead (they are much shorter!).
+Before going any further, carefully read the code below line by line to understand what is happening (use the comments to help).

+If you are not using `Go`, I would still recommend reading this code to understand what is going on behind the scenes in the other language packages - [Python](../workshop-function-code/python-twilio.py) / [Node.JS](../workshop-function-code/node-twilio.js).

 ```go
 package main